Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Nonlocal (2+1)D SMs

+where $d_{\xi}$ and $d_{\eta}$ are the distance from the origin of the coordinate system.
+A more general SM\ configuration represents an oblique (compressed) rhombus, with $d_{\xi }\neq d_{\eta }$, see Fig. \ref{fig4} below.

-BE is the difference between the energy of a molecule (including the interaction between solitons) and the sum of the energies of individual solitons, i.e., \( E_\mathrm{b} = E[u_m] - \sum_{n = 1}^{N} E[u_n] \)~\cite{alkhawajaInteractionForcesTwodimensional2012}.
-The energy functional reads
+BE is the difference between the SM energy of a molecule [currently represented by ansatz (\ref{Eq:ansatz})], and the sum of the energies of isolated individual solitons bound in the molecule, i.e., $E_{\mathrm{bind} }=E[u_{m}]-\sum_{n=1}^{N}E[u_{n}]$~\cite {alkhawajaInteractionForcesTwodimensional2012}.
+It is computed as per the energy functional corresponding to Eq. (\ref{nnls}):